 Role of RCM branches

-The branch is the basic unit of RCM organisation and all RCM members can belong to one.
-RCM branches:
+The branch is the basic unit of RCM organisation and all members can belong to one.
+RCM branches undertake the following activities:

 - engage with their members, hold branch meetings and maintain a local profile by reaching out to members on social media and workplace notice boards